AI Automation

 Where to Start

-For e-commerce businesses, the highest-ROI starting point is almost always one of two workflows: order fulfilment orchestration or customer support automation.
-Both have high volume, high repetition, and clear measurable outcomes.
-Either one typically pays for the implementation within 60–90 days.
+For e-commerce businesses, the highest-ROI starting point is almost always one of two workflows:

-The right choice depends on where your team currently spends the most time and where errors are most costly.
-A workflow audit surfaces this clearly within a few hours of conversation.
+Either typically pays for implementation within 60–90 days.
+The right choice depends on where your team spends the most time and where errors are most costly.

 Post-Purchase Retention: The Revenue You Are Already Leaving on the Table